What compound forms when CO₂ dissolves in water?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-When carbon dioxide (CO₂) dissolves in water, it undergoes a chemical reaction that forms carbonic acid (H₂CO₃).
-This occurs as CO₂ reacts with H₂O, resulting in the generation of carbonic acid, which is a weak acid that can partially dissociate into bicarbonate and hydrogen ions.
-This process is important in various biological and environmental systems, such as regulating pH in blood and maintaining the acid-base balance in aquatic ecosystems.
+When carbon dioxide (CO₂) dissolves in water, it reacts with water molecules to form carbonic acid (H₂CO₃).
+This reaction occurs as follows: CO₂ combines with H₂O to yield H₂CO₃, which is a weak acid that partially dissociates in solution to produce bicarbonate (HCO₃⁻) and hydrogen ions (H⁺).
+This process is significant in various biological and environmental contexts, such as maintaining the pH of blood and in the carbon cycle.

 Subscribe